Your Social Media Presence Shouldn’t Be About Popstars

 (Unless that is your business!!!)

-We joke about the unique things that we see on our clients’ social media pages and profiles as the cartoon above illustrates, but you would be surprised what we come across.
-And it doesn’t involve just poorly-related content, but other mistakes such as spammy posts, shameless sales pitches, and other content that drives no interaction, except for an Unlike button or removal of your relationship!
+As the cartoon above illustrates, we joke about the unique things we see on our client’s social media pages and profiles, but you would be surprised by what we see.
+It doesn’t involve poorly related content, but other mistakes such as spammy posts, shameless sales pitches, and other content that drives no interaction, except for an Unlike button or removal of your relationship!

 So, I don’t think we need to dive too much further into why Justin Bieber and Rhianna shouldn’t be headlining your Facebook page.
-Moving on, let’s take a quick look at what you should consider when thinking about content.
+Let’s look at these tips on building a social media presence.

 How does your brand sound?